VantasTheViking/FinalGraphics/README.md

 apply additional texture on top of the base texture and modify its uv values based on time\
 the speed of the uv value modification is based on if the flow is set to fast or not\
 add emission (black for slow, red for fast)\
 Added modifications to allow for differences between fast and slow.
+This makes them feel a bit more distict from each other aside from the top texture moving faster and higher freq of the wave.

 Bloom Explanation: